Transportation System Plan

 Limited Commute

-by VCR64, over 3 years ago
+by VCR64, almost 4 years ago

 I reside in Vancouver and work outside city limits, and had considered ride transit until the pandemic.
 Since March 2020 I've been working from home around 75-80% of the time.
 While transit may be an efficient means of transportation, due to current conditions, I wouldn't consider using any transit method now in order to protect myself from multiple shared surfaces & exposure risks.
 Also, I've heard that an old hotel near the Van Mall is going to be used for the homeless, so the bus station there that I would be using I imagine is going to be overrun soon...
 Continue reading